 Clinical Internship ( PSY 680; 6 cr.)*

 Applications for admission to either the Clinical Emphasis or the Clinical Psychology Post Master’s Certificate are due by January 31st and will be acted on by February 28th of each year.
 Students apply through the Graduate college.
 If accepted into the Clinical Emphasis, students who are already admitted to the MA program must submit a Change of Area Application.
 Slots in both the Clinical Emphasis and the Clinical Psychology Certificate Program are limited.
 The most qualified applicants will be accepted until the slots have been filled.
 Grade point averages (undergraduate and graduate) GRE scores, and faculty recommendations will be considered.
-Personal Statement is strongly encouraged, but not required
+Personal Statement is required for both the Clinical Emphasis and the Clinical Psychology Post Master’s Certificate programs.